UBC-CIC/people-counting-with-aws-rekognition-RaspberryPi-IOT/linuxImageSetup/README.md

 sudo dd bs=1m if=aws-raspbian.img of=/dev/disk123abcd conv=sync
 ```

-A Raspberry Pi booting using this image will automatically requests a fully functional identity on first boot with the necessary IoT permissions that the device can use for subsequent communication with AWS IoT Core (see [provisioning-client/firstboot.sh](provisioning-client/firstboot.sh)).
+A Raspberry Pi booting using this image will automatically request a fully functional identity on first boot with the necessary IoT permissions that the device can use for subsequent communication with AWS IoT Core (see [provisioning-client/firstboot.sh](provisioning-client/firstboot.sh)).

 ![AWS IoT Core console](../images/iot_core.png)